 The Edexcel BTEC Level 3 in Health & Social Care can be studied with a variety of other subjects to suit the needs of the student.
-Many students combine with A Levels in Psychology, Sociology and English or BTEC's in Children's Play, Learning and Development and Applied Science.
-It is widely accepted by universities and during the UCAS application process, students will need to provide details on attainment/expected attainment within individual units.
+Many students combine with Psychology, Sociology and English.
+It is widely accepted by universities and during the UCAS application process, students will need to provide details on attainment/ expected attainment within individual units.
 Progression Routes Many students who study Health & Social Care go on to university to study Nursing, Midwifery, Social Work and Teaching.
 The Level 3 course is excellent preparation for entering university or going directly into Social Care/Early Years employment.
-Full course details Health & Social Care: (Double Award) Do you care about other people and how our society develops?
+Health & Social Care: (Double Award) Do you care about other people and how our society develops?
 Are you interested in pursuing a career working with children, older people or in the NHS?
 Health & Social Care can give you these opportunities.
 The Edexcel BTEC Level 3 Diploma is equivalent to two A Levels.
 It is a natural progression from BTEC Level 2 in Health & Social Care and is designed to further develop you into an independent learner.
 You can still study Health & Social Care at Level 3 if you have not studied it before.
 Throughout the course you will study a variety of topics and build upon your knowledge and understanding of the world of Health, Social Care and Early Years.
 The nature of the course not only gives you the opportunity to develop your knowledge and understanding but it also allows you to improve your research and application skills, organisational skills and time management.
 You will develop personal skills and attitudes essential for successful performance at university and in working life.
 Assessment The BTEC Level 3 in Health & Social Care is run over two years and content is broken down into eight units, with three being externally assessed.
 The size of each unit is determined by how many guided learning hours (GLH) have been set for delivery and to successfully complete the course, you must complete a total of 720 GLH.
 You must complete all the units in order to fulfil the course requirements.
 Units studied over the 2 years: